jupyter/jupyter/docs/source/projects/ipython_projects.rst

 Jupyter.
 IPython itself is focused on interactive Python, part of which is providing a Python kernel for Jupyter.

-This section will describe briefly the projects with repos in the IPython organization on GitHub.
+The projects with repos in the IPython organization on GitHub include:

 * IPython `ipykernel <https://ipython.readthedocs.io/en/stable/>`_
   interactive computing in Python.